In this two part series, get step-by-step directions and secret tips from design pros for how to decorate a wreath for Christmas.

 I recently had the absolute pleasure of spending time there while the store was being decorated for Christmas.
 Let me tell you – each and every lady who works there is extremely talented and you better believe that I soaked up every tidbit and tip that I could.
 I took a copious amount of photos and notes so that I could share with each of you.

 We’ll start with basic tips that you can use no matter what size or style of wreath you make.

-3. When selecting a wreath, you should first decide what you’re going to do with it.
+Before selecting a wreath, you should first decide what you’re going to do with it.
 Going to add lots of decorations?
 Then go for a less expensive wreath that you don’t mind covering up.
 It’s sort of a waste of money to spend a fortune on a wreath only to cover it with decorations.

 If you love the look of an expensive wreath, such as the really full ones with mixed greenery, then the only adornment that it needs is a beautiful bow.
 Let that gorgeous, expensive wreath shine.

-4. One nice thing about using a faux wreath is that it does a lot of the decorating work for you.
+Other than the obvious fact that a faux wreath is much longer lasting than one with live greenery, one of nicest thing about using a faux wreath is that it does a lot of the decorating work for you.
 Those bendable branches are perfect for wrapping around branches and picks.
 Use cable ties, instead of floral wire, to attach things to the wreath that can’t be held with one of the bendable branches.
 They’re easier to work with and are more secure.
-If you must use an adhesive, then hot glue is the best.